zx80/flask-simple-auth/README.md

 FSA_TYPE = 'basic'     # HTTP Basic auth
 FSA_TYPE = 'param'     # HTTP parameter auth
 ```

+If the `authorize` argument is not supplied, the security first approach
+results in the route to be aborted with a *500*.

 Various aspects of the implemented schemes can be configured with other
 directives, with reasonable defaults provided so that not much is really